 How time intensive will the programme be?

-This programme will run alongside your clinical placements, however you will be expected to dedicate approximately 150 hours of time to project work, reading, mentoring and attendance at the meetings.
+This programme will run alongside your clinical placements.
+You will be expected to attend at least 70% of seminars, meet your mentors at least 3 times and complete project work.
 Some of this will be outside of your working hours, some can be drawn from study leave or learning during your working day.
 The project work could be used as an alternative to your work-place based quality improvement projects.
 You are also expected to take part in at least one clinical activity that is different, or more integrated, for example a Learning Together clinic.
 Please discuss further with your educational supervisor or mentor.
 You should be able to do all of these within your post, or as study leave.

 How will my application be assessed?